-A significant number of homes built prior to 1978 have painted surfaces that contain lead, which is a serious health risk for children younger than age six.
-ASAP Environmental, Inc. provides home lead inspections to help New England residents keep their families and properties safe.
-Our lead inspections include a formal written report about the scope of the lead present in the home, as well as an outline of steps necessary to remove it.
-We always provide courteous and professional service to every customer.
+A significant number of homes built prior to 1978 have painted surfaces that contain lead.
+Lead is a chemical element that poses a serious health risk to children, especially those younger than the age of six.
+ASAP Environmental, Inc. offers home lead inspections to residents in New England, helping them to keep their families and properties safe.

-In light of proposed changes to the lead law and the impact these changes will have on the surfaces for deleading purposes, a property owner may want to consider Interim Control.
-Interim Control is a temporary measure that property owners can take to correct urgent lead hazards, especially peeling or chipping lead paint and lead dust.
-A licensed person must do the work to bring a property into Interim Control.
-Interim Control lasts for two years with a recertification inspection after the first year.
+In light of proposed changes to lead laws and the impact these changes will have on deleading, property owners may want to consider Interim Control.
+Interim Control is a temporary measure that can be used to correct urgent lead hazards, such as peeling or chipping lead paint and lead dust.
+This process, which must be completed by a licensed professional, lasts for two years with a recertification inspection after the first year.
 Property owners are not strictly liable under the lead law while a Letter of Interim Control is in effect.

-Lead hazards exist in many common areas in homes.
-Windows and doors and their frames are one of the most typical areas where lead exists.
-Cabinetry in kitchens and bathrooms, stairway treads and risers, railings and banisters, baseboards, and interior walls are additional risk areas.
-Interior casings and parting beads are also areas to inspect.
-Outside a home, an inspection should include porches, fences, siding, window sills and casings, door casings, garage siding, and garage trim.
+Lead hazards usually exist in the common areas of contaminated homes.
+This includes windows and doors, as well as their frames.
+Kitchen and bathroom cabinetry, interior casings, parting beads, stairway treads, stairway risers, railings, banisters, baseboards, and interior walls are additional risk areas.
+For the home exterior, an inspection should include porches, fences, siding, window sills and casings, door casings, garage siding, and garage trim.

 Other Types of Lead Hazards

-Lead in Soil - We can take soil samples if you are concerned that lead could be in your soil.
-Bare soil is tested, and the area has to be greater than nine square feet to take a sample.
+- Lead in Soil: We can also take soil samples if you are concerned that lead could be in your soil.
+In order to test the bare soil, the area must be greater than nine square feet.

-Lead in Glaze - The glaze of your home's tiles can sometimes test very high for lead.
+- Lead in Glaze: The glaze of your home's tiles can sometimes test very high for lead.
 As long as the tiles remain intact, they are in compliance with the lead law.
-However, when the tile becomes deteriorated, and the glaze begins to chip and peel, then it becomes a hazard.
+However, when tiles become deteriorated and the glaze begins to chip and peel, they become hazardous.